- Assessment Center

 - Enrollment of high school concurrent students is limited to residents of the ABC Unified School District.
 Concurrent students living outside of the district are not eligible to enroll in the ABC Adult School.

-Student identification cards are available to students that are enrolled in ABC Adult School and have completed 12 hours in one class.
+Student identification cards are available to students that are enrolled in ABC Adult School.
 Having a student I.D. provides many advantages:

 - proof of official enrollment